American Express® Gold Card vs. The Platinum Card® from American Express

 N/A

 The Platinum Card® from American Express: Earn 80,000 Membership Rewards® Points after you spend $8,000 on purchases on your new Card in your first 6 months of Card Membership.
+Terms Apply.
 As above, 80,000 points can be worth between $480 and $800, depending on what you do with them.
 And unlike most card issuers, American Express gives you six months to earn either bonus.
 Most card issuers only give you three.

 The Platinum Card® from American Express offers great rewards for those who love travel.
 You get 5x points for flights booked directly with American Express, up to $500,000 a year, and 5x points for prepaid hotels booked with American Express Travel.
 You also get a $200 hotel credit and a $200 airline fee credit.
 If you spend any time in airports, you will appreciate the access to Centurion Lounges or any lounge in the American Express network.
 The $189 Clear Credit uses fingerprint scanners or iris detection in certain airports, so you can skip most of the security line.